envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid Side Effects (part 2)
+##### Are you preventing unintended side effects in shared data structures?
+(Part 2)

 Mutable data structures can lead to unintended side effects when shared across different parts of your application.
 When modifying objects or arrays that are passed as parameters, you risk affecting code elsewhere that uses those same references.

 **Reference**: